Do you love the idea of getting married on the beach? But you don’t want to elope, and want all of your family and friends around you?

 Lastly another way you can have the beach wedding of your dreams, is by having a blessing or unofficial ceremony on the beach.
 Although it will not be legally binding, you can do that before or after your day by heading to a registrar’s office.
 Whilst this might not be preferred for some, I think it is a great way to have the flexibility of having your wedding day exactly as you would want it.

-Coastal Wedding Venues in the UK
+My Favourite Coastal Wedding Venues in the UK

 Coastal Bride Perfect Inspiration